MAGS-GH/Devasc_Skills_MAGSMercanec/README.md

 > Task preparation => what preparation is necessary to perform the task? (short)

+I needed to setup the V-router and the VM

 > Task implementation => what is the way you have implemented the task?

+I coded each section of the Python script to bash doing the same procedure

 > Task troubleshooting => what were the problems encountered?

+I had some errors due to the IP-address being wrong and not pointing at my VRouter

 > Task verification => proof of the quality of the result

+Can be seen in [Task-7-Result](./Devasc_Skills/Task-7-Bash/Video/)

 ## [Task 8 - unit testing](/Devasc_Skills/Task-8-unit-testing)